go-goyave/goyave.dev/src/guide/advanced/authentication.md

 ---

+#### JWTController

-This Authenticator comes with a built-in login controller for password grant, using the field tags explained earlier.
+JWTAuthenticator comes with a built-in login controller for password grant, using the field tags explained earlier.
 You can register the `/auth/login` route using the helper function `auth.JWTRoutes(router)`.

 #### auth.JWTRoutes